pablostanley/lummi-extension/README.md

 5. Click "Load unpacked" and select the extracted folder
 6. The extension should now be installed and active

+## Environment Variables

+This extension uses environment variables to securely store API keys.
+When deploying to Vercel, you need to set up the following environment variable:

+- `LUMMI_API_KEY`: Your Lummi API key (obtained from [Lummi API Portal](https://www.lummi.ai/portal/developer))

+To set up environment variables in Vercel:

+1. Go to your project in the Vercel dashboard
+2. Navigate to "Settings" > "Environment Variables"
+3. Add the environment variables with their respective values
+4. Redeploy your project

 ## Usage

 - Open a new tab to see your beautiful Lummi new tab page